sybrew/the-seo-framework/readme.txt

 * Fixed: WooCommerce main shop page now listens to all the assigned page SEO settings.
 * Fixed: When a static front page has been asigned, the Posts Page can now listen to the redirect option.
 * Fixed: Temporarily added lines back (which were removed in WordPress 4.4) beneath the option tabs in the metaboxes on mobile screens.
+* Fixed: Dynamic Title Placeholder input text visual glitch when the input text was overflowing.
 * TODO Updated: POT file. // Because of new text lines in the Pinterest/Sitemap notification.
-* TODO Fixed: When options are hidden, their "values" are still kept (disclosed feature as it's mandatory with this update)
+* TODO Fixed: When options are hidden, their "values" are still kept (disclosed feature as it's mandatory with this update). @todo pre-load all checkboxes in form as hidden fields?

 **For developers:**
 /
 * TODO Added: New filters. (extra sitemap string+array and 404 + search title + sitemap ID exclusion)
 * Added: New Class: `AutoDescription_Feed` within `feed.class.php`.
 * MAYBE TODO Code is now tested with the help from Phabricator.
-* TODO Added: More filterable image arguments, see https://wordpress.org/support/topic/filter-suggestion-ability-to-skip-site-icon-avatar-at-ogimage-generation?replies=1
+* Added: More filterable image arguments.
+* Added: Two Image fallback filters.
 * Added: Extra title argument to disable sanitation.
 Requires santition afterwards.
 * Added: If the theme you're using is doing the `wp_title()` function wrong, the title parameters are now added in a HTML comment (e.g. '&lt;!-- Title diw: | true right --&gt;') in the theme's footer for developer debugging purposes.
 * Added: Sanitation for effectively removing spaces and html tags, `s_no_html_space`.